jiaxianhua/jiaxianhua.github.io/_posts/2015-04-27-pharo-by-example-6.md

 * The standard browser is your main interface for browsing existing cate- gories, classes, method protocols and methods, and for defining new ones.
 The browser offers several useful buttons to directly jump to senders or implementors of a message, versions of a method, and so on.
 * There exist several different browsers (such as the OmniBrowser and the Refactoring Browser), and several specialized browsers (such as the hierarchy browser) which provide different views of classes and methods.
-* Fromanyofthetools,youcanhighlightthenameofaclassoramethod and immediately jump to a browser by using the keyboard shortcut CMD–b.
+* From any of the tools,you can highlight the name of a class or a method and immediately jump to a browser by using the keyboard shortcut CMD–b.
 * You can also browse the Smalltalk system programmatically by sending messages to SystemNavigation default.
 * Monticello is a tool for exporting, importing, versioning and sharing packages of classes and methods.
 A Monticello package consists of a category, subcategories, and related methods protocols in other cate- gories.
 * The inspector and the explorer are two tools that are useful for exploring and interacting with live objects in your image.
 You can even inspect tools by meta-clicking to bring up their morphic halo and selecting the debug handle .